-City of Scottsdale residents must comply with the City's Floodplain and Stormwater Ordinance which states that storm runoff should enter and leave your property in substantially the same manner as it did prior to development.
-The Ordinance (Chapter 37) also states that a watercourse may not be altered unless a professional engineer certifies that the alterations will not increase flood levels or flood hazards within, upstream, or downstream of the watercourse.
+Scottsdale residents must comply with the city's Stormwater and Floodplain Ordinance which states that storm runoff should enter and leave your property in substantially the same manner as it did prior to development.
+The Ordinance (Chapter 37) also states that a watercourse may not be altered unless a professional engineer certifies that the alterations will not increase flood levels or flood hazards within, upstream or downstream of the watercourse.

-The following guidelines are written in accordance with the City's Floodplain and Stormwater Ordinance.
-The guidelines are general in nature and may not fit all situations.
-If you have an unusual problem or have a specific question please contact the City's Stormwater Management staff at 480-312-7696.
+The following guidelines are written in accordance with the city ordinance and are general in nature and may not fit all situations.